 Starches and carbs are totally optional with Meal Mix.
 They’re not required for a nutritionally balanced meal, so the choice to include them is yours.
 If you’re working on a limited budget, or if your vet suggests reducing the protein in your dog’s meal, sweet potatoes or quinoa make great starch additions.

-With the Recipe Creator, you have access to hundreds of meals that allow you to choose from meat-only recipes, meat and vegetable recipes, or meat, vegetable and starch recipes to fit your budget and the nutritional needs of each dog in your family.
-You can view, print or email the recipes, and create as many as you like.
+With the Recipe Creator, you have access to hundreds of meals that allow you to choose from meat-only recipes, meat and vegetable recipes, meat and starch recipes, or meat, vegetable and starch recipes to fit your budget and the nutritional needs of each dog in your family.
+You can view, print or email the recipes, and have unlimited access to hundreds of different recipe combinations..

 The Recipe Creator tells you exactly what’s in each meal, too.
 It provides the full nutrient profile for a 1,000-kcal meal.
-Each recipe you create will have a specific kcal recommendation per day based on your dog’s activity level and weight.
+Each recipe you create will have a specific kcal and feeding amount recommendation per day based on your dog’s activity level and weight.

 Because every recipe meets or exceeds the AFFCO nutrient standards for a complete and balanced meal for maintenance, you’ll know with no uncertainty that you’re giving your pet what they need.